 - In accordance with applicable law,

-- In order to fulfill its obligations under the App Subscription Terms,
+- In order to fulfill its obligations under the App License and subscription Terms,

 - As further specified by the Data Responsible’s normal use of the App, and as described in this Agreement.